-When setting up your Ring Alarm system, it's important to understand how your devices communicate with one another.
-This is so you can set up your Alarm components in such a way that they are speaking with one another with as strong a signal as possible.
-This article will help you understand how your Alarm devices communicate and give you tips on setting up as strong a network as possible.
+When setting up your Ring Alarm system, it's important to understand how your devices communicate with one another so you can set up your Alarm components so they can use the strongest signal possible.
+This article will help you understand how your Alarm devices communicate.

 What is Z-Wave?

-Z-Wave is the communication protocol that your Ring Alarm devices use to speak to one another.
-Unlike traditional "hub-and-spoke" networks such as Wi-Fi, Z-Wave devices create what is called a "mesh network."
-Unlike a hub-and-spoke network where each device only communicates with a central hub, Z-Wave devices all communicate with each other in addition to the central hub.
-That means that a network of Z-Wave devices will create a net-like "mesh" that has a number of advantages over hub-and-spoke networks:
+Traditional "hub-and-spoke" networks include one central hub or access point in which all devices are connected.
+You are likely familiar with this network type already, an example is if you have 1 router (hub) and your wireless devices (spokes) connect to that router.
+Z-Wave devices create what is called a "mesh network."
+Unlike a traditional "hub-and-spoke" network where each device only communicates with a central hub (access point), Z-Wave devices can communicate with each other in addition to the central hub.
+That means that a network of Z-Wave devices will create a net-like "mesh" that has a number of advantages over “hub-and-spoke” networks: